25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

 Polo Beach is a smaller stretch of sand just in front of the Fairmont Kea Lani Hotel.
-Like many Maui beaches, it is bordered on the back edge by the bright green naupaka plant.
+Like many Maui beaches, it is bordered on the back edge by bright green naupaka plants.
 Small lava boulders buried in the sand give this beach some extra character.
 The waves here are gentler in the early morning, but they become better for bodyboarding later in the day.

 #20 Po’olenalena Beach